jahangir842/kubernetes-notes/docs/1-Introduction.md

 ## Cloud Native Computing Foundation (CNCF)

 - **Cloud Native Computing Foundation (CNCF)**: A major project under the Linux Foundation, CNCF accelerates the adoption of containers, microservices, and cloud-native apps.
+For more information, visit the CNCF website: [https://www.cncf.io](https://www.cncf.io)

 - **Project Categories**: Projects are categorized by maturity levels—**Sandbox**, **Incubating**, and **Graduated**.
 Over a dozen projects have achieved Graduated status, including **Kubernetes**, **Helm**, and **Prometheus**.